 Test template with your data

-Testing from the editor
+Testing from editor

 Test template from editor step